vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 These passages state that the relationship that exists between Brahman and the world consisting of sentient and non-sentient beings is that which exists between the soul and the body.

-When there are such apparent inconsistencies in the Srutis regarding the essential nature of Brahman, how are we to explain them?
-One explanation might suggest itself at first sight, namely, that the Srutis were composed by different seers at different times and that these seers held divergent views about the nature of Brahman; but none of the orthodox commentators of the Upanishads or Brahma Sutras, would subscribe to this view, neither Sankara, nor Ramanuja, nor Bhaskara, nor Madhvacharya nor any others.+++(5)+++ They all agree in thinking that the Srutis are not divided among themselves and that all of them declare the same truth without any inconsistency or contradiction.
-The Srutis, they say, are not the work of any human or divine being and are eternal revelations of Tattva, Purushartha and Hita or Upaya.
+When there are such apparent inconsistencies in the Śrutis regarding the essential nature of Brahman, how are we to explain them?
+One explanation might suggest itself at first sight, namely, that the Śrutis were composed by different seers at different times and that these seers held divergent views about the nature of Brahman; but none of the orthodox commentators of the Upanishads or Brahma Sutras, would subscribe to this view, neither Sankara, nor Ramanuja, nor Bhaskara, nor Madhvacharya nor any others.+++(5)+++ They all agree in thinking that the Śrutis are not divided among themselves and that all of them declare the same truth without any inconsistency or contradiction.
+The Śrutis, they say, are not the work of any human or divine being and are eternal revelations of Tattva, Purushartha and Hita or Upaya.
 Their authority is unquestioned.
 If inconsistencies or contradictions are noticed, they are only apparent and due to wrong interpretations of the meaning of the passages.

 How Advaitins explain away these apparent inconsistencies and contradictions has already been indicated.
-According to them, the Srutis describe two Brahmans, a higher Para or Supreme Brahman without attributes and without activity, change or modification and a lower or Apara Brahman, who has the attributes, and activites mentioned in some passages, This lower Brahman is Iswara who is called the Ruler of the world, its director and so on.
+According to them, the Śrutis describe two Brahmans, a higher Para or Supreme Brahman without attributes and without activity, change or modification and a lower or Apara Brahman, who has the attributes, and activites mentioned in some passages, This lower Brahman is Iswara who is called the Ruler of the world, its director and so on.
 But He is unreal in the ultimate reckoning.
 Only pure, attributeless Brahman is real.

 Another explanation of theirs is that the passages which assign attributes and activities to Brahman express the prima-facie [[18]] view which is rejected by the passages which deny attributes and activities.
 The passages which deny attributes are later than the passages which affirm and therefore sublate or supersede them.

 Sri Ramanuja is a realist.
 To him, Brahman, Iswara or God is real, so also the Jivatma or the individual self or soul.
 These souls are infinite in number and not one.
 Further matter or prakriti with all its modifications or evolutes is real.
 So there are three 'Reals' or Tattvas, Brahman or Iswara, the Soul or self (Jiva), (speaking of it as a class) and Prakriti or matter (inclusive of its evolutes).

 #### One brahman
-Speaking of the first Tattva, namely, Brahman or Iswara, Ramanuja is emphatic in declaring that the Srutis do not speak of the existence of two Brahmans, a higher and a lower, and that the one Brahman, the Supreme Being which is described in the Srutis has infinite auspicious qualities.
+Speaking of the first Tattva, namely, Brahman or Iswara, Ramanuja is emphatic in declaring that the Śrutis do not speak of the existence of two Brahmans, a higher and a lower, and that the one Brahman, the Supreme Being which is described in the Śrutis has infinite auspicious qualities.

 Those passages which seemingly deny attributes in Brahman and call it Nirguna deny the existence in Brahman only of the three qualities ascribed to Prakriti, namely, sattvam, rajas and tamas.
 What is denied is only the existence in Brahman of faults and imperfections.
 How else could we explain such attributes as omniscience and omnipotence which are ascribed to Brahman in the very passages which deny a number of attributes?
 Nirguna means "without blemishes, faults or imperfections".

 #### Attributes
 In reply to the Advaitin who states that the passages in which Brahman is said to possess attributes express the prima facie view and that they are superseded or sublated by the passages which deny attributes, Sri Ramanuja says:-

-> "All the knowledge concerning the nature of Brahman has to come to us only from Scripture or Sruti.
+> "All the knowledge concerning the nature of Brahman has to come to us only from Scripture or Śruti.
 We can have no valid knowledge of it from any other source.
-It would indeed be funny if the Srutis first said that Brahman had qualities and activities only to deny it afterwards.
-Why should the Srutis state at first something that is not true and then deny its truth?''+++(5)+++ [[19]]
+It would indeed be funny if the Śrutis first said that Brahman had qualities and activities only to deny it afterwards.
+Why should the Śrutis state at first something that is not true and then deny its truth?''+++(5)+++ [[19]]

 #### neti neti
 The Advaitin may ask: "But how do you explain those passages which state that Brahman can be described only in negative terms (Neti-Neti)?
 Do they not mean that Brahman is without attributes and that it is not this, not this, not that and so on?"

 Ramanuja answers the question as follows;,-

-> The Sruti which says Neti-Neti "not this", "not this" really means that Brahman's nature or Svarupa and qualities are incapable of adequate and complete description and that what is at all possible is only a partial or fragmentary description.
-What the Sruti states by saying "not this" "not this" is that Brahman is not to be considered as being limited to this or that, but that it is these and an infinity of others as well, which defy adequate enumeration.
+> The Śruti which says Neti-Neti "not this", "not this" really means that Brahman's nature or Svarupa and qualities are incapable of adequate and complete description and that what is at all possible is only a partial or fragmentary description.
+What the Śruti states by saying "not this" "not this" is that Brahman is not to be considered as being limited to this or that, but that it is these and an infinity of others as well, which defy adequate enumeration.
 >
 > The passage in question is in Brihadaranyaka Upanishad IV. iii.
 6. It is said there that Brahman is two-fold, that it has a tangible form and is also formless.
 Then follows the statement neti neti, which means Iti na, Iti na, not this only, not this only'.
 >
-> The author of the Brahma Sutras has explained the meaning of this text or Sruti in III, ii, 21 as follows:-
+> The author of the Brahma Sutras has explained the meaning of this text or Śruti in III, ii, 21 as follows:-
 >
 > > " What is denied is, of course, that Brahman is only this much.
-Therefore the Sruti proceeds further to describe Brahman.
-What is said in the Sruti after Neti-Neti, is that there is nothing superior to Brahman and that it is the real (Satyam) of all reals (satyasya); for the individual souls (pranas) are real and Brahman is the Real among all reals".
+Therefore the Śruti proceeds further to describe Brahman.
+What is said in the Śruti after Neti-Neti, is that there is nothing superior to Brahman and that it is the real (Satyam) of all reals (satyasya); for the individual souls (pranas) are real and Brahman is the Real among all reals".
 >
 > The individual self is called Real because, in its essential nature, it does not undergo any change or modification like matter or prakriti.